 RepairabilityOften repairable for small damageRequires complete replacement

-Every piece of automotive glass sold in the United States must meet strict federal safety requirements.
-These aren't suggestions—they're legal mandates enforced by NHTSA through FMVSS 205, which incorporates the technical specifications of ANSI/SAE Z26.1 standard.
+Every piece of automotive glass sold in the United States must meet strict federal safety requirements that carry the force of law.
+NHTSA enforces them through FMVSS 205, which incorporates the technical specifications of the ANSI/SAE Z26.1 standard.

 Understanding the Markings on Your Glass